selimhotinli/moving_lens/README.md

 # moving_lens
-real space snr forecast for the moving lens effect
+This rep is for the code related to the real space snr forecast for the moving lens effect.